PetroIvaniuk/llms-tools/README.md

 - [Koe Recast](https://koe.ai/) - transform your voice using AI

 ## Code & Math
+- [LeanDojo](https://leandojo.org/) - set of open-source LLM-based theorem provers without any proprietary datasets and release it under a permissive MIT license to facilitate further research
 - [GPT Engineer](https://github.com/AntonOsika/gpt-engineer) - is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt
 - [CodeTF](https://github.com/salesforce/CodeTF) - a one-stop Python transformer-based library for code large language models (Code LLMs) and code intelligence, provides a seamless interface for training and inferencing on code intelligence tasks like code summarization, translation, code generation and so on.
 It aims to facilitate easy integration of SOTA CodeLLMs into real-world applications
 - [Let’s Verify Step by Step](https://openai.com/research/improving-mathematical-reasoning-with-process-supervision#fn-1) - a new state-of-the-art in mathematical problem solving by rewarding each correct step of reasoning (“process supervision”) instead of simply rewarding the correct final answer (“outcome supervision”), by OpenAI